How do Conversation Tables work for my students?

 Can my program try Conversation Tables before we buy?

 Yes!
-Each fall and spring term, we offer a free trial of Conversation Tables.
+We offer one-time free trials of Conversation Tables.
 Please contact sales@talkabroad.com for more information.